indie-rok/www.emmanuelorozco.com/_posts/2024-10-05-expand-chatgpt-knowledge-with-your-own-information.md

 **1. Outdated information**

-Last snapshot used to train ChatGPT is from October 2023 (now it's November 2024) that means we have a few months lost of data while generating responses.
+The last snapshot used to train ChatGPT is from October 2023 (now it's November 2024), which means we lost a few months of data while generating responses.

 ![last-snapshot](https://emmanuelorozco.com/assets/blog/rag/october-2023.png)

 **2. Lack of specialized knowledge**

-As mentioned, LLMs are trained with public available data, that means, if you have private information (information on how to run a process, specific domain information, etc) LLMs will not work as expected.
+As mentioned, LLMs are trained with publicly available data.
+That means if you have private information (information on how to run a process, specific domain information, etc.), LLMs will not work as expected.

 ![Lack of knowledge description](https://emmanuelorozco.com/assets/blog/rag/emmanuel-orozco.png)

 ## 2. Expanding LLMs knowledge

-So, if LLMs are out of date, what can we do about it?
+So, if LLMs are outdated, what can we do about it?
 How can we update the information?

-- Fine tunning
+### 1. Fine Tunning

 That means basically, re-train the whole model using new data (like reshaping a sculpture).
 We do this when we require the LLM to behave in a particular way (talk like trump, compose a new rap song).

 ![Fine Tunning description](https://emmanuelorozco.com/assets/blog/rag/fine-tune.png)

 This is usually very expensive because it requires obtaining, cleaning, and processing all this new information. (requires computing and men's power).

-- RAG (**Retrieval augmented Generation**)
+### 2. RAG

-  When using RAG, we don't need to reshape the sculpture or re train or model, we simply need to **provide more information** (also called knowladge base embedding), while making a question to the LLM.
-Then the LLM will use this information to compute a more up-to-date-answer.
+When using RAG (**Retrieval augmented Generation**), we don't need to reshape the sculpture or re-train or model, we simply need to **provide more information** (also called context), to the LLM while making a question.
+Then the LLM will use this information to compute a more up-to-date answer.

 ![RAG Diagram](https://emmanuelorozco.com/assets/blog/rag/rag.png)

 ## Preparing Data for RAG

-In a nutshell, to prepare our RAG we need to process our data:
+In a nutshell, to prepare our RAG we need to process our data in the following shape:

 1. Gather the documents with the extra information
 2. Convert this documents to plain text (pdf to text, image to text, etc)